Sign in to continue

 InteractivityNo.Yes, supports links, forms, and multimedia.

-Software CompatibilityWidely supported in image editing software.Universally supported across platforms and devices.
+Software CompatibilityWidely supported in editing software.Universally accepted across platforms and devices.

 Use CasesProfessional photography, graphic design, archival.E-books, reports, forms, collaborative work, official documents.